Social media - discipline and grievance

-The best approach is for an employer to make it clear to employees what conduct online is acceptable, and what is not, and deal with any transgressions through the same procedures it would deal with any other kind of disciplinary or grievance matters.
+The best approach is for an employer to make it clear to employees what online conduct is acceptable, and what is not, and deal with any issues through the same procedures it would deal with any other kind of disciplinary or grievance matters.

-- Outside of work: Drawing a line between work and home life can be difficult for employers.
+Drawing a line between work and home life can be difficult for employers.
 For example, is an employee using a blog to express personal views or are they acting as a representative of the company?
 If an employee has a twitter account are they posting tweets on behalf of the company or are their tweets their own views?

-- How do you apply company disciplinary rules to social media activity?
-For example, what online behaviour constitutes gross misconduct?
-Many employers have clear rules on defamation and breaches of confidentiality, but are often less sure about whether they should be making judgements about an employee's behaviour online (see our guide on Social media, defamation, data protection and privacy).
+Many employers have clear rules on defamation and breaches of confidentiality, but are often less sure about whether they should be making judgements about an employee's behaviour online.

-- One-to-ones: Social networking can be an excuse for avoiding face-to-face conversations.
-Many of the issues that lead to disciplinary and grievance problems at work can often be dealt with by a manager having a quiet word with an employee - which can prove hard if line managers have become over-reliant on communicating electronically.
+Social networking can be an excuse for avoiding face-to-face conversations.
+Many of the issues that lead to disciplinary and grievance problems at work can often be dealt with by a manager having a quiet word with an employee - which can prove hard if line managers have become reliant on communicating electronically.

-- Communicating the guidelines: Employers should make it clear when employees will be seen as representing the company and what personal views they can express - for example, some employees are forbidden from expressing any political views.
-Also, an employer should be clear about what it means by defamation and how it expects employees to help protect the company or organisational brand (see the guide on Social media, defamation, data protection and privacy).
+Employers should make it clear when employees will be seen as representing the company and what personal views they can express - for example, some employees are forbidden from expressing any political views.
+Also, an employer should be clear about what it means by defamation and how it expects employees to help protect the company or organisational brand.